PlanetLive/LinearA/disc/README.md

 Starting clockwise, then flipping.
 Then reading both sides in reverse.
 (1) Summer to Athens, (2) Fall to Crete, (3) Winter in Egypt, and (4) Spring Return in Rain.

+Part of the genius of the disc, and Minoan culture itself, is that the gender of the honored parent (the father and/or mother) is interchangable.
+As the Minoans traded with diverse cultures, the disc provided the flexibility to honor a mother Goddess AND a father God.
+For our translation, we're honoring Hiro's focus on the northern fatherland, but note that Athens is a Goddess-oriented city.
+Athena herself wears clothes from Libya in her Parthenon statue and most interpretations of the disc emphasize the Goddess - which may also be the sailor's young wife represented as the Big Dipper with child (the Little Dipper) that he returns home to.

+By design, the disc story was crafted NOT to be succinctly interpreted.
+Instead, it supports unrestricted character roles and locations to allow the trade network to absorb diverse city-states as partners.
+The most consistent message is the importance of loyalty too the trade federation, with family bonds as the cohesive glue bringing sailors home during seasonal travel for trade.

 ---
 <br>